jklafka/Starfinder-crafting/README.md

 The Starfinder crafting interface offered through Roll20 is clunky and difficult work with, while the crafting system itself is fun.

 This project uses Python3 and Flask on the backend and TypeScript React on the fronted.
+Containerized with a Docker image and hosted on GCP Compute Engine.

 ## Model notes